14 Goal Seek

 1. Click OK.

-Excel starts calculating and finds the value 562.5.
-Because you don’t sell half cups of coffee you will need to round the answer to 563.
+Excel will start calculating and find the value 562.5.
+Since you cannot sell half cups of coffee, you will need to round the answer up to 563.

-It is possible that the result function is structured in such a way that the desired answer does not exist.
-It is also possible that the answer exists, but that Excel cannot find it.
-In that case, a dialog box will appear indicating this.
+It’s possible that the formula is structured such that the desired answer doesn’t exist.
+It’s also possible that an answer exists, but Excel cannot find it.
+In such cases, a dialog box will appear indicating this.

-If the solution exists, but Excel can not find it, then check the following possible solutions:
+If a solution exists but Excel cannot find it, check the following:

-1. Check in the model that the result cell depends on the changing cell.
-The result cell must always contain a formula or a function.
+1. Verify in your model that the result cell (Set cell) actually depends on the changing cell.
+The result cell must always contain a formula or function.

-2. Check that the cell to be modified contains only a value and no formula or function.
+2. Ensure that the cell to be changed (By changing cell) contains only a value, not a formula or function.

-3. Choose different initial values for the cell to be modified.
+3. Try different initial values in the cell to be changed.

-4. Increase the maximum number of iterations (default is 100) via File > Options > Formulas, see Figure 14.4.
+4. Increase the maximum number of iterations (default is 100) via File > Options > Formulas, as shown in .

 Figure 14.4: Calculation options for Goal Seek.